 - During a math lesson, a student throws an eraser at another student.
 With the traditional approach, the student would be publically scolded for throwing an eraser, and then sent to the principal's office.
 Once in the office, the student receives a consequence for their action, is told to behave better, and is then sent back to class.
 Not only does the student miss the lesson (learning time), but there is also no instruction on how to behave better.
 In the event that the behavior is repeated, the student will simply receive a more severe consequence - missing additional learning time.

-Now look at how we handle the problem at Constitution:
+Now look at how we handle the problem at Norterra Canyon:

 - At the beginning of the school year, teachers are reminded to watch their classroom for attention seeking behaviors.
-In the first week of school, a lesson is taught on what being Respectful looks like (to teachers, to other students, etc...).
+In the first week of school, a lesson is taught on what being respect looks like (to teachers, to other students, etc...).
 During the lesson, the teacher notices that a student is craving attention.
 She sees the student playing with the eraser, and glancing at a student they don't like.
-The teacher takes an opportunity to publically praise another student for being on task, byrespecfully partaking in the lesson.
+The teacher takes an opportunity to publically praise another student for being on task, for respectfully partaking in the lesson.
 The teacher then encourages the student with the eraser to rejoin the lesson.
-This might be by helping solve the problem, or getting her a "needed" supply.
+This might be by helping solve the problem, or getting him/her a "needed" moment of attention.

-- In the event that the student does still throw the eraser, the student is reminded that they are expected to be Safe, and Respectful, and asked to complete a reflection sheet.
+- In the event that the student does still throw the eraser, the student is reminded that they are expected to be have Pirate Pride, and he/she may be asked to complete a reflection sheet.
 While the student is no longer at their desk, they are still in the classroom while the lesson is completed.
-When the lesson is completed, the teacher confers with the student, using the reflection to help the student own the behavior, and in determining a strategy for avoiding this type of behavior in the future.
+When the lesson is completed, the teacher confers with the student, using the reflection to help the student own his/her behavior, and in determining a strategy for avoiding this type of behavior in the future.

-It needs to be noted that PBIS schools, including Constitution, do still use discipline when the needs arise.
-At Constitution, we firmly believe that NO STUDENT HAS THE RIGHT TO INTERFER WITH THE LEARNING and/or SAFETY OF OTHER STUDENTS.
+It needs to be noted that PBIS schools, including Norterra Canyon, do still use discipline when the needs arise.
+At NC, we firmly believe that NO STUDENT HAS THE RIGHT TO INTERFER WITH THE LEARNING and/or SAFETY OF OTHER STUDENTS.
 When behaviors arise, they are placed in one of two categories: Minor or Major.